Understanding the difference between the © & copy

 Copywriting is a profession that involves writing copy (text) for advertisements.
 A copywriter gets you a potential client to take a specific action whether they are making a purchase or subscribing to your email list.
 In other words, a copywriter is a salesman in print.

 You are surrounded by copy but you just don’t realise it.
 Take a look at billboards – they are written by a copywriter.
-But copywriters produce more than just words on a billboard.
-Here is a list of other mediums you have come across in your day-to-day life:
+However, there is more to just billboard copywriting.
+Below is a list of other mediums you have come across in your day-to-day life:

 – Direct mail letters